 20 Great Infodumps From Science Fiction Novels.
 75 Books Every Writer Should Read.
 Whether you want to make writing your career or just want to know how to improve your writing so that you can pass your college courses, there is plenty of reading material out there to help you get inspired and hone your skills.

 Here’s a collection of titles that will instruct you on just about every aspect of writing, from the basics of grammar to marketing your completed novel, with some incredibly helpful tips from well-known writers themselves as well.
 Writing Basics These books address things like structure, plot, descriptions and other basic elements of any story.
 The Power of Myth by Joseph Campbell and Bill Moyers: You can improve the quality of your writing by adding a mythical quality to them with advice and insight from this book.
 Writer’s Journey: Mythic Structure for Writers by Christopher Vogler: Whether you agree with the ideas in this book or not, you’ll find it a useful and informative read for writing.
+Advice from Authors Improving Your Writing Grammar Reference Books.
 The Modern Library.
 Articles.
 Creating fictional characters requires adversity, There are few happy stories in the world.